umut-p/umut-p/README.md

 ⚡ I am a student in M.Sc.
 Scientific Computing program at the Technical University Berlin.

-🔭 I'm currently working on my thesis about solving the nonlinear Helmholtz equation using WavesAndEigenvalues.jl.
+🔭 I'm currently working on my thesis.
+It is about improving the code WavesAndEigenvalues.jl by adding Resolvent analysis.

 📫 How to reach me: email: umut.polat@campus.tu-berlin.de